DASverseTJK/Dictionary/README.md

 # Project Name

+## License

+This project is licensed under the MIT license.

 ## Description

-This project is a dictionary that only collects 4 ~ 10 character limited sized words excluding special characters, such as ‘-=’;/][ ’, and numbers.
+This project is a dictionary that only collects 4 ~ 10 character limited sized words excluding special characters, such as `-=;/][`, and numbers.
 The project utilizes the WordsAPI library for random dummy words, and is developed in VSCode.
 MySQL is used as the database using workbench.

 ## Table of Contents

 - [Installation](#installation)
 - [Usage](#usage)